Elljaykei/IT2005-CallforHelp_SCDFXIBM/README.md

 ### The Idea

 We will be making use of IBM Watson to craft an application to reduce response time when it comes to emergency situations by alerting CFRs and professionals.
+And better prepare reponders with the right resources for the appropriate situation.

 ## Pitch Proposal